sagar-aujla/Object-Detection-and-Tracking-LUS-Signs/README.md

 [![Object Detection and Tracking Demo](/DeepSORT/output_Normal.mp4)]

-Click on the image above to download a video of the object detection and tracking system in action.
+Click on the link above to download a video of the object detection and tracking system in action.

 ## References
 - For YOLOv4 customization, refer to the [YOLO GitHub repository](https://github.com/AlexeyAB/darknet).